ccp137/SUGAR/README.md

 ## Change SAC Header

-To change the SAC header "iqual", you can use the following command.
+To change the SAC header "iqual" and store the quality label, you can use the following command.

 ```bash
 python 02_change_sac_header.py